War of the Visions: Final Fantasy Brave Exvius

-is a tactical role-playing game co-developed by Square Enix and Gumi Inc. and published by Square Enix for iOS and Android devices.
+was a tactical role-playing game co-developed by Square Enix and Gumi Inc. and published by Square Enix for iOS and Android devices.
 It is a spin-off of Final Fantasy Brave Exvius that draws inspiration from the Final Fantasy Tactics series of games.
 The game was released exclusively for Japan in November 2019, and a global version was released in March 2020.

 On March 25, 2025, it was announced that the Global version would be discontinued on May 29, 2025.
-Service for the Japanese version is ongoing.
+The Japanese version closed on May 28, 2026, ending service.

 Gameplay

 The game features similar gameplay elements to The Alchemist Code by Gumi and the Final Fantasy Tactics series of games, especially The War of the Lions, such as a 3D, grid-based map and turn-based tactical combat.
 Elements common to many games of the Final Fantasy series, such as Esper summoning are also present.

 Other aspects of gameplay are similar to the original Final Fantasy Brave Exvius, with free-to-play features such as gacha systems for 'summoning' new characters to use in combat, including via in-app microtransactions.
 Each character includes a level progression system, and the ability to unlock new abilities.

 The game's dialogue is fully voice-acted, and the global release includes dual audio language options.